-Intruder prioritizes issues by assessing the risk associated with them, so that you can patch critical loopholes first, and then move on to the less serious ones.
+Intruder prioritizes issues by assessing the risk associated with them so that you can patch critical loopholes first, and then move on to the less serious ones.

 It also suggests easy to understand remedial measures for each threat, and proactively monitors your systems.
-Moreover, you can integrate it with applications like Slack or Jira and get notified about the latest threats in your site instantly through messages.
+Moreover, you can integrate it with applications like Slack or Jira and get notified about the latest threats on your site instantly through messages.

-Intruder is a paid tool with a 30 day free trial.
+Intruder is a paid tool with a 30-day free trial.